Blotch3D/Blotch3D/README.md

 For example, if a=0 and b=1, then this would set the new X of each vertex to its original Y value.

-Finally, we might also want to define how to move Y in the same way.
-So, the equations for both the new X and new Y are:
+Finally, we might also want to define how to create a new Y according to the original X and original Y. So, the equations for both the new X and new Y are:

 X' = aX + bY\
 Y' = cX + dY

-By convention we might write the four numbers in a 2x2 matrix, like
+Remember, the idea is to apply this to every vertex.
+By convention we might write the four numbers in a 2x2 matrix, like this:
-this:

 a b\
 c d